kotychok/mutiny/README.md

 While there are probably other benefits to chunking that I'm forgetting or not realizing at moment, this should be sufficient background to justify their existence and begin implementing them.

 Right now, all I want to be able to do is render a 2x2 area of chunks, where each chunk is, let's say 16x16x16.
-That is, no generation, no loading, no occulusion, just the most basic chunk functionality I can imagine.
+That is, no generation, no loading, no culling, just the most basic chunk functionality I can imagine.
 I should be able to specify "present" or "absent" for each block in the chunk, and it should show up appropriately.

 The general outline for how I did this is: